intel/llvm/sycl/doc/design/DeviceConfigFile.md

 it has its own limitations and potential issues:
 - Rules for target names: **TODO: Define rules for names so that they can be auto-detected.**
-- A target name that can be auto-detected specifies `aot-toolchain` and `ocloc-device`: user-specified information has precedence over auto-detected information.
+- User specifies `aot-toolchain` and `aot-toolchain-%option_name` for a target name that can be auto-detected: user-specified information has precedence over auto-detected information.

 ## Testing